janeczku/docker-machine-vultr/Readme.md

 Command line flags:

  - `--vultr-api-key`: **required** Your Vultr API key.
- - `--vultr-ssh-user`: SSH username for the new VPS
+ - `--vultr-ssh-user`: SSH username.
- - `--vultr-os-id`: Operating system ID to use (OSID).
-See [available OS IDs](https://www.vultr.com/api/#os_os_list).
  - `--vultr-region-id`: Region the VPS will be created in (DCID).
 See [available Region IDs](https://www.vultr.com/api/#regions_region_list).
  - `--vultr-plan-id`: Plan to use for this VPS (VPSPLANID).
 See [available Plan IDs](https://www.vultr.com/api/#plans_plan_list).
+ - `--vultr-os-id`: Operating system ID to use (OSID).
+See [available OS IDs](https://www.vultr.com/api/#os_os_list).
+ - `--vultr-ros-version`: RancherOS version to use if an OSID was not specified (e.g. 'v0.6.0', 'latest').
  - `--vultr-pxe-script`: PXE boot script ID.
-Requires custom OS (vultr-os-id=159)
+Requires the 'custom OS' ('--vultr-os-id=159')
+ - `--vultr-ssh-key-id`: Use an existing SSH key in your Vultr account instead of generating a new one.
  - `--vultr-ipv6`: Enable IPv6 support for the VPS.
  - `--vultr-private-networking`: Enable private networking support for the VPS.
  - `--vultr-backups`: Enable automatic backups for the VPS.
- - `--vultr-userdata`: Path to file with cloud-init user-data
+ - `--vultr-userdata`: Path to file with cloud-init user-data.

-When `--vultr-os-id` is not specified the current stable version of [RancherOS](http://rancher.com/rancher-os/) will be installed on the VPS.
+If the OS ID is not specified, the driver defaults to using [RancherOS](http://rancher.com/rancher-os/) as operating system for the instance.
+A particular RancherOS version can be selected using the `--vultr-ros-version` flag.

 ### PXE deployment
 You can boot a custom OS using a PXE boot script that you created in your Vultr account panel by supplying it's ID with the `--vultr-pxe-script` flag and setting `--vultr-os-id` to `159`.